Valkenburg — Willem de Rooij

 Publication

 The exhibition will be accompanied by the first comprehensive publication on Dirk Valkenburg's oeuvre: a catalogue raisonné developed in collaboration with the RKD - Netherlands Institute for Art History.
-This volume, compiled by Willem de Rooij and Karwan Fatah-Black - historian and expert in Dutch colonial history, (Leiden University) - includes new essays by international scholars and thinkers from various disciplines, including art history, colonialism, ecology, queer and postcolonial studies.
+This volume, edited by Willem de Rooij and Karwan Fatah-Black - historian and expert in Dutch colonial history, (Leiden University) - includes new essays by international scholars and thinkers from various disciplines, including art history, anthropology, postcolonial and queer studies.

 Visit as a member